Packjackisback/packjackisback.github.io/_posts/2024-04-12-my-linux-experience.md

 Installing Linux has been good for my mental health.
 I don't know how to explain it perfectly, but using Windows was a grainy filter on top of my life.
 I wouldn't go 30 minutes with struggling through the 40% cpu usage from windows, and it seems like a little thing, but the lag just infuriated me.
 I would boot up my laptop for a class activity, and it would just crash.
 In comparison, I am legitimately happy while using Linux, choosing what my hardware does.
 I know what every byte going out of my system is, and I know whatever is running at any given time.
 I had been living in a cloud of hopelessness, but Linux was truly a source of hope and joy.
 I know it sounds corny, but I would literally go to sleep, thinking about what I would code or configure on my system.

 Again, I know it's a cliche, but Linux set me free.

+(I deleted my Windows install, I couldn't do it anymore)